project-sunbird/project-sunbird.github.io/pages/developer-docs/how-to-guide/how_to_create_framework_in_sunbird.md

         "result": {
         "node_id": "string",
         "versionKey": "string"
     }
 }
 </pre>

-3.Use the Add Term API, to create a new term in the category.
+3.Use the Create Term API, to create a new term in the category.

 **Request Body**